Skip to Content

 Instructions

 • Warm ghee in a saute pan over medium heat.
-Add onions and cook until caramelized and golden brown, for about 10 minutes.
+Add onions and sauté until they soften, for 8-10 minutes.

-• Add bay leaf, ginger, and garlic, and cook for 1-2 minutes until the raw smell fades.
+• Add the bay leaf, ginger, and garlic.
+Cook for 1-2 minutes until the raw smell fades.
+Then, stir in the ground spices.

-• Lower the heat and add the liver and green chiles; cook for 2-3 minutes.
+• Add the liver and whole green chilies.
+Cook on medium heat for 2-3 minutes.

-• Stir in the yogurt and continue cooking on low heat for 8-10 minutes or until the color changes.
-Stir to prevent the meat from sticking to the pan.
+• Stir in the yogurt and continue cooking on low heat for 8 to 10 minutes or until the chicken changes color.
+Once cooked, add salt to serve.

 Notes